-Duration: 04:00 Duration: 10:00 Theory - Key Learning Outcomes Practical - Key Learning Outcomes State the different types of fire extinguishers used to extinguish different types of fires.
+Duration: 04:00 Duration: 06:00 Theory - Key Learning Outcomes Practical - Key Learning Outcomes State the different types of fire extinguishers used to extinguish different types of fires.
 Explain the process of checking and testing the firefighting and various safety equipment to ensure they are in a usable condition.
 State the recommended practices to be followed for a safe rescue during a fire emergency.
 State how to request assistance from the fire department to extinguish a serious fire.
 State the appropriate practices to be followed during workplace emergencies to ensure safety and minimise loss to organisational property.
 Describe entry and exit of vessel and evacuation procedures in case of an emergency.
 Describe methods of prevention of fires like proper and safe disposal of inflammable material, maintenance of proper ventilation in enclosed spaces, temperature control in working areas.
+State the common health and safety hazards present in a work environment, associated risks, and how to mitigate them.
+List safe working practices to be followed while working at various hazardous sites and using electrical equipment.
 State the ratings of motors and precautions to taken while dealing with electrical equipment.
 Explain the importance of ensuring easy access to firefighting and safety equipment.
-List the various causes of fire in different work environments and the recommended precautions to be taken to prevent fire accidents.
-Check and test the firefighting and various safety equipment to ensure they are in usable condition.
+List the various causes of fire in different work environments and the recommended Check and test the firefighting and various safety equipment to ensure they are in usable condition.
 Ensure all portable fire extinguishers and stowage locations numbered in place and inspection dated for safety reasons.
 Ensure that the fire station is not locked but only sealed.
 Demonstrate the steps performed for the repair and replacement of firefighting and safety equipment in co-ordination with the supervisor.
 Demonstrate the use the appropriate type of fire extinguisher to extinguish different types of fires safely.
 Demonstrate common recommended practices for a safe rescue during a fire emergency.
 Demonstrate the recommended procedure to free a person from electrocution.
 Check the first aid box to ensure it is updated with the relevant first aid supplies.
-Demonstrate through role play the steps involved in coordination with the emergency services to request medical assistance for seriously injured/ ill personnel requiring professional medical attention or hospitalisation.
+Demonstrate the administration of appropriate first aid to the injured personnel.
+Demonstrate cardiopulmonary Resuscitation (CPR).
+Demonstrate through role play the steps involved in coordination with the emergency services to request medical assistance for seriously injured/ill personnel requiring professional medical attention or hospitalisation.
 Demonstrate the recommended practices to minimise loss to organisational property during an emergency.